DOI10.47051/TOIW7851

 Figure 2: Distribution of Riama simotera in Ecuador.
 The star corresponds to the type locality: Intag, Imbabura province.
 See Appendix 1 for a complete list of the presence localities included in the map.

 Etymology: The generic name Riama does not appear to be a reference to any feature of this group of lizards, but a matter of personal taste.
-John Edward Gray usually selected girl’s names to use on reptiles.811 The specific epithet simotera comes from the Greek simos (=pug-nosed) and the Latin teres (=cylindrical),12 and probably refers to the overall the shape of the lizard.2
+John Edward Gray usually selected girls’ names to use on reptiles.811 The specific epithet simotera comes from the Greek simos (=pug-nosed) and the Latin teres (=cylindrical),12 and probably refers to the overall the shape of the lizard.2

-See it in the wild: Pug-nosed Lightbulb-Lizards are recorded rarely unless they are actively searched for by digging in areas of soft soil or by turning over rocks in high páramo ecosystem.
+See it in the wild: Pug-nosed Lightbulb-Lizards are recorded rarely unless they are actively searched for by digging in areas of soft soil or by turning over rocks in the high páramo ecosystem.
 Prime locations for finding these shy lizards are El Ángel Ecological Reserve and El Frailejón.

 Acknowledgments: Special thanks to Amanda Quezada, Harry Turner, and Frank Pichardo for finding some of the specimens of Riama simotera pictured in this account.
 Thanks to Frank Pichardo for providing natural history data of R. simotera.
 Thanks to Amanda Quezada and Andres Perez Salerno for the post-processing of images.
 This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).